ktaylor63/southeast/site/content/news/fish-and-wildlife-service-nc-wildlife-resources-commission-strengthen-collaboration-to-improve-the-lakes-health.md

     link: 'https://flic.kr/p/jME5QX'
     caption: 'Lake Mattamuskeet NWR attracts more than 200,000 ducks, geese and swans from November to February.
 Photo by Allie Stewart, USFWS.'
 tags:
+    - 'Mattamuskeet National Wildlife Refuge'
+    - 'National Wildlife Refuge System'
     - 'North Carolina'
-    - 'National Wildlife Refuge System'
-updated: 'October 26th, 2016'
+updated: 'October 12th, 2017'
 ---

-**RALEIGH, NC** - The U.S. Fish and Wildlife Service and the North Carolina Wildlife Resources Commission today announced additional steps to strengthen their long-standing conservation partnership and said the lake at [Mattamuskeet National Wildlife Refuge](https://www.fws.gov/refuge/mattamuskeet/) in Swan Quarter, North Carolina, will be the big winner.
+**Raleigh, North Carolina** - The U.S. Fish and Wildlife Service and the North Carolina Wildlife Resources Commission today announced additional steps to strengthen their long-standing conservation partnership and said the lake at [Mattamuskeet National Wildlife Refuge](https://www.fws.gov/refuge/mattamuskeet/) in Swan Quarter, North Carolina, will be the big winner.

 Today’s announcement builds on [a commitment put in place in December 2014](https://www.fws.gov/news/ShowNews.cfm?ID=1C47E6D1-EF27-EBB9-0D67D85C206533B6) to collaborate more closely on efforts to improve Lake Mattamuskeet’s ecosystem and enhance public access.

-At the same time, this new [Memorandum of Understanding](http://fws.gov/southeast/news/pdf/signed-mou-ncwrc-usfws-lake-mattamuskeet-national-wildlife-refuge-2-11-2016.pdf) signed on Thursday clearly outlines the distinct roles of the two agencies and the lands they manage, and it identifies specific programs they will work closely together to fulfill the purpose of the Refuge and objectives of its Comprehensive Conservation Plan.
+At the same time, this new [Memorandum of Understanding](/pdf/memo/signed-mou-ncwrc-usfws-lake-mattamuskeet-national-wildlife-refuge.pdf) signed on Thursday clearly outlines the distinct roles of the two agencies and the lands they manage, and it identifies specific programs they will work closely together to fulfill the purpose of the Refuge and objectives of its Comprehensive Conservation Plan.

 This understanding paves the way for stronger collaboration, co-managing more than a dozen projects aimed at addressing the health of the lake’s ecosystem, identifying research needs and habitat restoration opportunities and putting in place facilities and infrastructure improvements for enhanced public access.